wolfgangheinz/Markdown/readme.md

 - Syntax-highlighted code blocks powered by Highlight.js.
 - Copy rendered HTML, export standalone HTML, or print to PDF.
 - Light/dark themes and toast notifications for key actions.
+- Libraries such as Marked, DOMPurify, Highlight.js, Mermaid, and Turndown are currently fetched from CDNs but run fully in your browser; no document contents are sent to external services.

 Getting Started
 ---------------